 - Peer- to peer energy trading using blockchains

 - India – Perform, Achieve and Trade (PAT): An innovative programme to promote industrial efficiency

 - Task 24: New reports now online – Behaviour Change in DSM – Designing a behaviour change programme for hospital facilities staff

 At the beginning of a new Task, a flyer is produced to stimulate interest in participating in the Task.
 When the work is completed, a second flyer is produced reporting on Task activities.

-The DSM Programme introduced social media to their website in 2010.
 The number of members on the DSM Facebook group and the Twitter account is increasing on a daily basis.
-Strong relationships with other social media energy efficiency mavens have continued to build in 2016 including the DSM Programme being showcased in the ‘Energy in Demand’ blog (www.energyindemand.com) and the eceee website via columns (www.eceee.org).
-Social media will continue to be a strong feature of the DSM Programme in 2017.
+Strong relationships with other social media energy efficiency mavens have continued to build in 2017 including the DSM Programme being showcased in the ‘Energy in Demand’ blog (www.energyindemand.com) and the eceee website via columns (www.eceee.org).
+Social media will continue to be a strong feature of the DSM Programme in 2018.